Trump won't say whether he has talked to Kim Jong Un

 "I never met Putin," Trump said in 2016.
 "I don't know who Putin is."

+"Now he's of course interested to de-escalate and cool the situation around it.
+He is already a shrewd, shrewd and mature politician."

+Putin added that the ultimate goal of denuclearlization could to be reached "if all the participants of the talks, including North Koreans, will be assured that their safety is possible without nuclear weapons."

-No sitting U.S. president, according to Gordon Chang, an author and expert on North Korea, has ever talked to the current Kim family ruler in North Korea.
+No sitting US president, according to Gordon Chang, an author and expert on North Korea, has ever talked to the current Kim family ruler in North Korea.

 President Jimmy Carter spoke with Kim Il Sung in 1994, but he was a former president by that point and Bill Clinton was in office.
 Clinton, as part of an effort to free two American journalists, met with Kim Jong Il in 2009, but Barack Obama was president at the time.